-All nomination letters must be submitted electronically in a single PDF formatted file to assure their integrity.
+All proposals must be submitted electronically in a single PDF formatted file to assure their integrity.
 Word documents will not be considered.

-An Awards Committee composed of members of ARNOVA will review applications and make the selection.
+An Awards Committee composed of former Presidents of ARNOVA will review applications and make the selection.

 AWARD AMOUNT: $10,000